rust-lang/rfcs/text/0000-safer-transmute.md

 Regardless of approach, almost all [prior art][prior-art] attempts to reproduce knowledge *already* possessed by `rustc` during the compilation process (i.e., the layout qualities of a concrete type).
 Emulating the process of layout computation to any degree is an error-prone duplication of effort between `rustc` and the crate, in a domain where correctness is crucial.

 Finally, community-led, crate-based approaches are, inescapably, unauthoritative.
-These approaches are incapable of fulfilling our motivating goal of providing a *standard* mechanism for programmers to statically ensure that a transmutation is safe, well-defined, or stable.
+These approaches are incapable of fulfilling our motivating goal of providing a *standard* mechanism for programmers to statically ensure that a transmutation is well-defined or safe.

 # Prior art
 [prior-art]: #prior-art